emqx/emqx-docs/en_US/advanced/cli.md

 or server certificate `certfile` renewal for SSL listeners, you can use this command to make the new certificate file take effect instead of restarting EMQX's SSL listener.

+**NOTE** The updates of the cache do not affect currently established TLS connections.

 | Command                         | Description                                 |
 | ------------------------------- | ------------------------------------------- |